mjanki/BestAndroidMvvmTemplate/README.md

 ```

 ### Clients
-This is where you define all your endpoints (**NOT** the base URL) and the verb for each endpoint; I have one simple example of a `GET` request that has the end point `/tasks` (which will be appended to the base URL in the **DAO**) and it looks like this:
+This is where you define all your endpoints (**NOT** the base URL), and the verb for each endpoint; I have one simple example of a `GET` request that has the end point `/tasks` (which will be appended to the base URL in the **DAO**) and it looks like this:
 ```kotlin
 @GET("tasks")
 fun getTasks(): Observable<Response<List<TaskNetworkEntity>>>
 ```

-The API will return a `List<TaskNetworkEntity>` but we wrap it in a `Response` so that we can handle `HttpException`s and to handle different `Response` codes (200, 201, etc...) if we wish to do so.
+The API will return a `List<TaskNetworkEntity>`; we wrap it in a `Response` so that we can handle `HttpException`s and to handle different `Response` codes (200, 201, etc...) if we wish to do so.

 ### Data Access Objects (DAOs):
 This is where we execute the **network** calls.
 In each **DAO** we'll have a few `PublishSubject`s that we can observe in the **Repository** layer.
-Before I go into an example let me explain the idea behind a `BaseNetworkDao` class that all other **DAOs** should extend.
+Before I go into an example let me explain the idea behind the `BaseNetworkDao` class that all other **DAOs** should extend.

 #### BaseNetworkDao:
-The `BaseNetworkDao` is an open class that has two main things; a `PublishSubject` named `errorNetwork` that emits `ErrorNetworkEntity` when network errors occur, and a helper method `fun <T> executeNetworkCall(...)` that will figure out all the info in the error if an error occurs and emits that information into `errorNetwork` while allowing you to define an `onFailure(throwable: Throwable)` that will be called after that logic is done and the error is emitted.
-It takes advantage of the earlier described `RxKotlinExtensions` and is not meant to be removed, only modified; of course you can remove it if you like anyway.
+The `BaseNetworkDao` is an open class that has two main things:
+* A `PublishSubject` named `errorNetwork` that emits `ErrorNetworkEntity` when network errors occur.
+* A helper method `fun <T> executeNetworkCall(...)` that will figure out all the information in the error if an error occurs and emits that information into `errorNetwork` while allowing you to define an `onFailure(throwable: Throwable)` that will be called after that logic is done and the error is emitted.
+It takes advantage of the earlier described `RxKotlinExtensions` and is not meant to be removed, only modified; of course you can remove it if you want to anyway.
 Here's how it looks like:

 ```kotlin
 open class BaseNetworkDao {